 New postdoctoral positions in Vanderbilt Music Cognition Lab

-Postdoctoral Research Fellow: Social Communication in Toddlers with Autism
+Postdoctoral Research Fellow – Rhythm of Social Engagement in Toddlers with and without ASD

 For applicants with clinically-oriented backgrounds/interests (e.g., clinical psychology, speech-language pathology), optional opportunities available to conduct clinical assessments or evidence-based interventions for toddlers with ASD participating in the research studies.